flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_08/instructions.md

 # Completion

 Congratulations!
-You have reached the end of the codelab.
+You have reached the end of the workshop.

-In this codelab we learned to build scroll views efficiently, using lazy loading for our scrollable.
+In this workshop we learned to build scroll views efficiently, using lazy loading for our scrollable.

 We converted our scroll view to work directly with slivers,